 For projects with long lead times, the analysis of impacts from sea level rise should use the projections for the time period when the development will be in use, rather than the current period because the trajectory of future sea level rise is not expected to be linear.
-For example, a project built today will experience less sea level rise over a 50-year lifetime (about 24 in (61 cm) using the higher projections for south of Cape Mendocino) than the same project if it were built in the year 2050 (about 40 in (101 cm), using the higher projections for south of Cape Mendocino).
+For example, a project built today will experience less sea level rise over a 50-year lifetime (about 1.9 feet under the "medium-high risk aversion" scenario at the San Francisco tide gauge) than the same project if it were built in the year 2050 (about 5 feet under the "medium-high risk aversion" scenario at the San Francisco tide gauge).
 Thus, it is important to understand the anticipated project life of a structure and the associated planning horizon before starting an analysis for sea level rise concerns.